 In addition to his slimmed-down figure, Adams has also added numerous tattoos to his ever-growing sleeve.
 Tattooed and trim, just the way he likes it.

 Barry Bonds has gone through drastic changes since his rookie year.
-He started out as a skinny, fast multi-tool player for the Pittsburgh Pirates.
-He could steal bases with ease and track fly balls in the outfield with grace.
+He started out as a skinny, fast multi-tool player for the Pittsburgh Pirates, a player who could steal bases with ease and track fly balls in the outfield with grace.
 He was a talented five-tool player who was destined to shine.

 Enter steroids.
 Although Bonds hasn’t officially admitted to taking anabolic steroids, the evidence is pretty clear that he has.

 With the steroids, Bonds’ figure blew up.
 His head and body ballooned.
 So did his power and home run totals.
 He went from base stealer to ball clobberer, and it wasn’t because he changed his swing.